San7o/haplolang/README.md

 empty
 ```

 A quote is a symbol prepended with `'`.
-This symbol will not be called
+Unlike functions, this symbol
-unlike functions, so symbols can be passed as arguments to other
+will not be called, so symbols can be passed as arguments to other
 functions.
 For example, you can define a variable with `setq` by
 specifying the symbol that denotes the variable using a quote: